 As a result, the muscles in our legs receive less blood and oxygen, which can cause them to feel weak and shaky.
-While quivery legs can be uncomfortable, it’s important to remember that it’s a natural response to stress.
+While quivery legs can be uncomfortable, it’s important to remember that it’s a natural stress response.

-By taking deep breaths, staying grounded, and practicing self-care, we can work to mitigate the effects of adrenaline and keep our legs feeling strong.
+By taking deep breaths, staying grounded, and practising self-care, we can work to mitigate the effects of adrenaline and keep our legs feeling strong.